-- 12. Strong donor support to small and medium-size enterprises has had tangible results in reviving economic activity, particularly commerce; facilitating enterprise development; improving productivity; and generating employment.
+12. Strong donor support to small and medium-size enterprises had tangible results in reviving economic activity (particularly commerce), facilitating enterprise development, improving productivity, and generating employment.
 Several lines of credit were established in the Federation to jump-start commercially viable companies, especially small and medium-size private enterprises, and to promote the development of a true private sector.
-In addition, US\$103 million was committed by donors and US\$35 million disbursed to small and medium-size enterprises engaged in numerous activities including agroprocessing, light manufacturing, and services (box 4).
-These programs gave enterprises access to cash, which was critically needed for working capital and to rehabilitate equipment: lines of credit were almost the only sources of cash resources for enterprises in 1996. - The Governments of Italy and the Netherlands and the World Bank cofinanced a US\$23 million line of credit for small and medium-size enterprises implemented by the State Ministry of Finance, with technical assistance by the German Government; to date, 141 credit applications have been processed: 53 approved, 22 rejected, and 66 are under review; some US\$7.5 million has already been disbursed; - The Governments of Kuwait and Saudi Arabia established similar credit lines, for a total of US\$20 million; however, no disbursement has taken place yet; and - The United States Agency for International Development (USAID) established a US\$60 million line of credit for small businesses, with an initial focus on the Tuzla area; the project was directly implemented by a group of US bankers in coordination with the National Bank of Bosnia and Herzegovina; two-thirds of the total amount (US\$40 million) has already been disbursed.
+In addition, US\$115 million was committed by donors and US\$56 million disbursed to small and medium-size enterprises engaged in numerous activities including agroprocessing, light manufacturing, and services (box 4).
+These programs gave enterprises access to cash, that was critically needed for working capital and to rehabilitate equipment: lines of credit were almost the only source of cash for enterprises in 1996.

+- The Governments of Italy and the Netherlands and the World Bank cofinanced a US\$23 million line of credit for small and medium-size enterprises implemented by the State Ministry of Finance, with technical assistance from the Government of Germany.
+Of the 188 credit applications that were processed, 80 approved, 34 rejected, and 54 are under review.
+Some US\$13.3 million was disbursed; - The Governments of Kuwait and Saudi Arabia established similar credit lines, for a total of US\$25 million; however, no disbursement took place in 1996; and - The US Agency for International Development (USAID) established a US\$60 million line of credit for small businesses, with an initial focus on the Tuzla area.
+The project was directly implemented by a group of US bankers in coordination with the National Bank of Bosnia and Herzegovina; two-thirds of the total amount (US\$40 million) was disbursed.